leanswift/leanswift.github.io/supplierportal/src/pages/22.4.0/usermanual-supplierportal-user_tracking-admin.md

 User Manual for 22.4.0 is same as 20.2.0.

-To view the user manual for Portal admin click [here](../20.2.0/usermanual-supplierportal-user_tracking-admin.md).
+To view the user manual for user tracking admin click [here](../20.2.0/usermanual-supplierportal-user_tracking-admin.md).